 Our Pre-School News

 The start of every new term is always exciting but especially the Autumn term, when our little ones in the Spring have grown tall over the Summer holidays and are now our big children, and new little faces join us on their first big step to independence.
-Our first day back is Wednesday 6th September 2017 at 9am and we look forward to seeing the children and hearing all about their summer.
+Our first day back is Thursday 6th September 2018 at 9am to 12pm and we look forward to seeing the children and hearing all about their summer.

 What a Year We Have Had!

 We wanted to thank each and everyone one of you for all the support you have shown us with our fundraising efforts.
 We have been able to complete the soft surface flooring in the back garden, mend the leaking shed roof and continue to supply a healthy snack for the children each day.

 Thank you very much from all the Committee, the Staff and most importantly, the Children.
 It really does make a difference to the experience they have with us here at Pre-school and the facilities we can offer them.
 And we hope you can see evidence of that in and around the Pre-school.
 THANK YOU SO MUCH ONCE AGAIN!